AMReX-Combustion/PeleAnalysis/Docs/source/stream.rst

 ************

 Currently, the vector field can be constructed to align with the gradient of a scalar field, or with the flow velocity (if the option `traceAlongV = t`).
-The the velocity field is not used, the required components of the gradient vector field (identified via the keyword, `progressName`) are computed on the fly with second-order centered differences.
+If the the velocity field is not used, the required components of the gradient vector field (identified via the keyword, `progressName`) are computed on the fly with second-order centered differences.